emefix/design-patterns/README.md

 > * To build a complex object, first create the necessary simple objects.
 > * The builder class decides what a given object should look like and builds the final object step by step.
 > * Use when the class being built has more than 4-5 member fields.

+### 2.2.
+Factory pattern
+__Creating objects.__
+> * Creating an object without exposing the creation logic to the client.
+> * Referring to newly created object using a common interface.

 ## Behavioral patterns
 ### 3.1.
 Command pattern